R25 e-Scholar Program

 5. Have an academic advisor at your home institution;

-6. Be a US citizen or permanent resident; and
+6. Be a U.S. citizen or permanent resident; and

 7. Be at least 18 years old.